 MIPS Eligibility Lookup

-Enter all relevant 10-digit National Provider Identifier (NPI) numbers to view their Quality Payment Program participation status for the 2018 performance year.
+Enter up to 100 relevant 10-digit National Provider Identifier (NPI) numbers to view their Quality Payment Program participation status for the 2018 performance year.

 QPP Participation Status for eligible clinicians includes MIPS eligibility as well as APM participation.
 Please note that this tool is a technical resource only and does not officially determine eligibility for any